Little River Rail Trail

 Highlights along the way include the history of this nineteenth century railway route, beautiful birdlife and a varying landscape as the trail travels through farmland, wetlands and loops around the stunning volcanic remnants of the Peninsulas landform.
 The trail borders Te Waihora/Lake Ellesmere, and then Te Roto o Wairewa/Lake Forsyth as you get closer to the Little River township.

 The Little River Rail Trail provides a variety of short term trips with easy access points or the opportunity for a full day’s ride, all on easy riding flat terrain.
+The various sections of the Trail pass through streets, paths, parks, reserves, country roads and wetland areas including Te Waihora (Lake Ellesmere).

 Partnership: There are four agencies that own and oversee the maintenance of various section of the trail and we are grateful for the role they play in ensuring this great Banks Peninsula asset continues to be available for all to enjoy.
 Many thanks to the Christchurch City Council, Selwyn District Council, Department of Conservation and Environment Canterbury for all of your great mahi.